sigoden/upt/README.md

 # Upt — **U**niversal **P**ackage-management **T**ool.

-Upt provides a unified command interface to manage packages for all OS(s).
+Upt provides a unified command interface to manage packages for all OSs.

 Upt relies on platform's package management tool to do the job, it is more like an alias.